 Diuretics, sometimes called water pills, help rid your body of salt (sodium) and water.
-Most of them help your kidneys release more sodium into your urine.
-The sodium takes with it water from your blood, decreasing the amount of fluid flowing through your veins and arteries.
+Most of these medicines help your kidneys release more sodium into your urine.
+The sodium helps remove water from your blood, decreasing the amount of fluid flowing through your veins and arteries.
 This reduces blood pressure.

 Which diuretic is best for you depends on your health and the condition being treated.

 Examples of thiazide diuretics taken by mouth include: